Monthly Girls' Nozaki-kun: Manga

 Izumi Tsubaki began serializing the manga in Square Enix's online magazine Gangan Online on August 25, 2011.
-As of August 2022, the series has been collected into fourteen tankōbon volumes.
+As of August 2025, the series has been collected into seventeen tankōbon volumes.
 Apart from the comics, an official fanbook and an anthology manga (containing stories by Satsuki Yoshino (Barakamon), Yasunobu Yamauchi (Daily Lives of High School Boys), Tachibana Higuchi (Gakuen Alice), Shigeru Takao, and Dan Ichikawa) have also been published, both on August 22, 2014.
 North American publisher Yen Press announced that they had licensed the series at Sakura-Con in April 2015.
 Individual chapters are called "issues".

-Volume list
+Volumes

 Drama CD

 Frontier Works released a drama CD on June 26, 2013 featuring the casts below which differ from the later produced anime.
-It reached number 32 on Oricon's CD Album rankings.
+It reached at 32nd on Oricon's CD Album rankings.